 Four Things You Should Do Before You Write A Book

-Whether you’re writing a non-fiction book, a novel or a collection of essays, here are five things I advise you to do, before you start the process of actually writing.
+Whether you’re writing a non-fiction book, a novel or a collection of essays, here are four things I advise you to do, before you start the process of actually writing.
 The first is something that most indie authors do last, and the second is something that most wouldn’t even consider.

 Write your blurb or book description

-This should sell your book, and let readers know what to expect.
+Your blurb (or description) should sell your book, and let readers know what to expect.
 With a non-fiction book you’ll need to highlight what the benefits of reading are: what the reader will learn, or the insights they’ll walk away with.
 With a novel you’ll want to set up your characters and their situation, and hint at the problems they’ll face.

 Write your ideal review